appscode/blog/content/post/kubedb-v2023.12.11/index.md

         --set node.sysctls[0].value=262144
 ```

-Here's a sample yaml for deploying elasticsearch cluster that you can deploy ensuring the privileged init container does't run before the elasticsearch containers.
+Here's a sample yaml for deploying elasticsearch cluster that you can deploy ensuring the privileged init container doesn't run before the elasticsearch containers.

 ```yaml
 apiVersion: kubedb.com/v1alpha2